 Shortly after Microsoft released the AutoML product a few months ago, we published a comparison of Auger.AI versus Azure’s accuracy on Microsoft’s own chosen datasets.
-Specifically in their paper behind their AutoML approach, Microsoft chose 89 OpenML datasets.
+Specifically, in their paper behind their AutoML approach, Microsoft chose 89 OpenML datasets.
 As Azure did, we then compared that accuracy against H20 and TPOT as well.
 The results showed Auger with 4.5% better accuracy than Azure, each running experiments (evaluating many algorithm/hyperparameter combinations) for one hour on identical hardware.
-H20 and TPOT actually slightly outperformed Azure as well: Auger was 3.5% better H20’s accuracy and 4.0% better the TPOT’s results.
+H20 and TPOT actually slightly outperformed Azure as well: Auger was 3.5% better than H20’s accuracy and 4.0% better than the TPOT’s results.
 Interestingly Auger even outperformed the handbuilt models from the OpenML competition winners by 4.4%.
 Since the average accuracy is 80%, the roughly 4% increases in accuracy are actually reducing errors by 20%.
 Since machine learning practitioners usually struggle to get fractions of percentages better on such contests (witness how close all other AutoML solutions besides Auger are in accuracy), such accuracy increases are truly astounding.
-We describe the techniques that enable such better performance here.
+We describe the techniques that enable much better performance here.

 Recently Google finally released their own true AutoML product called Google AutoML Tables (last year’s AutoML release was really Neural Architecture Search).
 We did attempt to run Google AutoML Tables against the “Microsoft 89”.
 Unfortunately due to Google AutoML Tables many limitations, we were only able to run it against a portion of those datasets.
 Based on the results on those datasets, Google was unquestionably the laggard of all AutoML products: Auger outperformed Google by 6.8%.